duraclim/knowledge-base/README.md

-# knowledge-base
-A central repository of team-wide documentation, processes, and standards.
-Use this space to share and maintain all organizational knowledge so everyone can stay aligned and informed.

 # Welcome to the knowledge base of Duraclim's IT department !

 This is our central hub of knowledge—your one-stop resource for documentation, guidelines, references, and best practices.